regularfry/carton/README.md

 # carton #

-Carton is a static ruby application builder, which will compile pure-ruby applications, which may depend on pure-ruby gems, into a single static binary which can be distributed without any accompanying infrastructure.
+Carton is a static ruby application builder, which will compile pure-ruby applications, which may depend on pure-ruby gems or native extensions, into a single static binary which can be distributed without any accompanying infrastructure.

 It uses rvm to fetch and build ruby, interfaces with bundler to handle gem dependencies, and will play nicely with your existing pure-ruby projects.

+A word of warning: THIS IS UNFINISHED SOFTWARE.
+IT WILL PROBABLY BREAK.

+But when it does, tell [me](mailto:alex@bytemark.co.uk) about it so I can fix it and make it betterer.

 ## Installation ##

 First install [rvm](http://rvm.beginrescueend.com).
 Then:

     rvm install ruby-1.8.7-p302
+    rvm use ruby-1.8.7-p302
     gem install bundler carton

 ## How to  ##